nexusformat/definitions/manual/source/classes/index.rst

     Validation procedures should treat such additional items (not covered by a base class specification) as notes or warnings rather than errors.

+    .. index:: link

+    It is recommended that NeXus links be used liberally in data files to reduce duplication of data.
+This is especially true when writing data adhering to an application definition.
+For raw data, write the raw data in the :ref:`NXinstrument` tree and then link to it from the location(s) defined in the relevant application definition.

 :ref:`application definitions <application.definitions>`
     NeXus application definitions define the *minimum*